|Insertive anal sex without a condom...

 Get Email Notifications When This Forum Updates or Subscribe With RSS

-- Can You Get AIDS From Insertive Anal Sex Without Condom?
+- Can AIDS Be Transmitted Through Insertive Anal Sex?

-- Insertive Anal Sex Without Condom Worried I Have HIV
+- Insertive Anal Sex And Possible HIV Exposure

 This forum is designed for educational purposes only, and experts are not rendering medical, mental health, legal or other professional advice or services.
 If you have or suspect you may have a medical, mental health, legal or other problem that requires advice, consult your own caregiver, attorney or other qualified professional.